ArchipelagoMW/Archipelago/docs/api.md

   `self.world.get_filled_locations(self.player)` will filter for this world.
   `item.player` can be used to see if it's a local item.

-In addition, the following methods and properties can be implemented
+In addition, the following methods can be implemented and attributes can be set

 * `def generate_early(self)`
   called per player before any items or locations are created.
 You can set